-The development of new and renewable sources of energy in the context of a changing planet is a critical and important issue throughout the world.
-IGARSS 2014 and the 35th Canadian Symposium on Remote Sensing (CSRS) will include keynote speakers and include special sessions dedicated to the “Energy” theme.
+The symposium theme is “Energy and our Changing Planet”.
+The development of new and renewable sources of energy in the context of a changing planet is a critical issue throughout the world.

 General Chair, IGARSS 2014 / 35th CSRS

 About the image at the top of the web page:

 Québec City and the St-Lawrence River over the seasons, as seen by RADARSAT-2.